Serving McLean VA Youth Since 1954

 Extra Point Incentive

-An extra point is awarded for any multi-touch combination leading to an immediate win.
-4th & 5th grades requires any 2 touches while 6th grade is any 3 touches.
+Extra point is awarded for any multi-touch combination leading to an immediate win - i.e. the opponent is not able to return the ball.
+4th & 5th grades requires any 2 touches while 6th grade requires any 3 touches.

-An extra point is awarded for a three-touch combination with the last touch involving an overhead arm swing leading to an immediate win
+Extra point is awarded for a three-touch combination with the last touch involving an overhead arm swing leading to an immediate win - i.e. the opponent is not able to return the ball.

 Substitutions